garciadelcastillo/ffmpeg-cheatsheet/README.md

 `0.1` accelerates x10 by dropping frames, `0.01` would accelerate x100 and so on.
 `-an` removes audio.

+New frames can be added using motion interpolation via `minterpolate`:

+    ffmpeg -i input_30fps.mp4 -filter:v minterpolate -r 60 outut_60fps.mp4

+This can work too when creating a video from frames, but if they are not related, result is wonky:

+    ffmpeg -r 4 -i .\frame_%05d.png -filter:v minterpolate -r 30 output.mp4

+Alternatively, [Butterflow](https://github.com/dthpham/butterflow) is also an option...

 ### Extreme video compression

 Sometimes, it is useful to compress a video to a very lossy output, like when editing very HQ files.